Joel Beinin: Research and career

 Beinin's research and writing focuses on workers, peasants, and minorities in the modern Middle East.
 Though initially interested in the rise of an Arab Working class in Mandatory Palestine, under his thesis supervisor's advice, he changed the topic of his doctoral thesis to a history of the Egyptian labor movement since 1936.
-That Ph.D. thesis was combined with one covering an earlier period of Egyptian labor history by his friend and colleague Zachary Lockman and resulted in the publication of Workers on the Nile: Nationalism, Communism, Islam and the Egyptian Working Class, 1882–1954 (1989).
+The reason for this was that his thesis supervisor believed if he wrote about Israel or Palestine he would be less likely to get an academic job post-graduation.
+Beinin's Ph.D. thesis ended up being combined with one covering an earlier period of Egyptian labor history by his friend and colleague Zachary Lockman and resulted in the publication of Workers on the Nile: Nationalism, Communism, Islam and the Egyptian Working Class, 1882–1954 (1989).
 Among his later work is a study of the Jewish communities of modern Egypt which led to his major historical study, The Dispersion Of Egyptian Jewry: Culture, Politics, And The Formation Of A Modern Diaspora (1998), which examines the diversity of Egyptian Jewish identities in Egypt and in the diaspora.
 He has engaged in fieldwork to collect oral reports among many Egyptian Jewish communities dispersed throughout the world after the Suez War of 1956, among them the Karaites of San Francisco.

+Shortly after the September 11, 2001, attacks, Beinin was placed on a list of individuals deemed to be "negligent in defending civilization" (together with 39 other faculty members at U.S. universities) by the American Council of Trustees and Alumni, a conservative non-profit group devoted to curbing liberal tendencies in academia.
+This was because of a statement he had made, declaring that Osama bin Laden should be tried by an international tribunal.

 In 2002 he served as president of the Middle East Studies Association of North America.
 He served as director of graduate studies in the history department at Stanford University in 2002–2004 and again in 2005–06, but then took a leave of absence from that institution in order to take up a position as director of Middle East studies at the American University in Cairo.
-At the time he said that Stanford was institutionally uninterested in the study and teaching of the modern Middle East.

 Beinin has written four books and co-edited three others and published many scholarly articles.